returnonclick/tradielist/wp-content/plugins/nav-menu-roles/readme.txt

 = Usage =

 1. Go to Appearance > Menus
-1. Edit the menu items accordingly.
-First select whether you'd like to display the item to all logged in users, all logged out users or to customize by role.
+1. Set the "Display Mode" to either "logged in users", "logged out users", or "everyone".
+"Everyone" is the default.
-1. If you chose customize by role, keep in mind that the role doesn't limit the item strictly to that role, but to everyone who has that role's capability.
-For example: an item set to "Subscriber" will be visible by Subscribers *and* by admins.
+1. If you wish to customize by role, set the "Display Mode" to "Logged In Users" and under "Restrict menu item to a minimum role" check the boxes next to the desired roles. **Keep in mind that the role doesn't limit the item strictly to that role, but to everyone who has that role's capability.** For example: an item set to "Subscriber" will be visible by Subscribers *and* by admins.
 Think of this more as a minimum role required to see an item.
-1. If you choose 'By Role' and don't check any boxes, the item will be visible to everyone like normal.

 = Support =